 Making a Targeted Investment

 This cost-sharing pilot program focuses on families with young children (birth – 36 months) because this is when they face the greatest economic pressure and make critical decisions about how and if to rejoin the workforce.
-As an employer, if you invest at least $300 per child, per month, in a child care benefit, the state will match it (up to $300) for your qualifying employees.
+For example, as an employer, if you invest at least $300 per employee, per month, in a paid child care benefit, the state will match it (at $300/employee/month) for your qualifying employees.

 Employers who can participate:

-- Those that have committed to offering employees a child care benefit (stipend) of at least $300/month per child for eligible employees for the duration of the pilot (through September 2026 or until funding is exhausted)
+- North Dakota employers must commit to offering employees a paid child care benefit (stipend) for the duration of the pilot (through September 2026 or until funding is exhausted)

 Eligible working parents: